Quantum Signaling in Relativistic Motion and Across Acceleration Horizons: Conclusions

 For other tasks, such as the direct coherent state transfer from one detector to another, non-perturbative interactions between the detectors and the field are necessary.
 So far non-perturbative solutions are only known for certain restricted types of couplings, such as for zero-gap detectors \cite{landulfo_nonperturbative_2016}.
 However, it is possible to achieve quantum capacity between particle detectors by combining these non-perturbative approaches with sequences of appropriate couplings between the detectors and the field \cite{kae}.

 \ack I am grateful to Achim Kempf and Eduardo Mart\'{i}n-Mart\'{i}nez for helpful discussions, and their support.
 I also thank Robert K\"onig for helpful discussions and for bringing \cite{berry_qubit_2005} to my attention.
 I acknowledge financial support from the Knut and Alice Wallenberg Foundation.
+I thank Marc Casals for bringing a mistake in Eq.~\eqref{eq:C2corr} in earlier versions of this article (and in \cite{jonsson_decoupling_2016}) to my attention.